angular/components/src/lib/core/ripple/ripple.md

 ### Updating global options at runtime

-Developers are able to update the global `ripple` options at runtime by just injecting the the `MAT_RIPPLE_GLOBAL_OPTIONS` provider and updating its options.
-Note that there are multiple ways to inject the global options.
+To change global ripple options at runtime, just inject the `MAT_RIPPLE_GLOBAL_OPTIONS` provider and update the desired options.

-For example, developers could create a class for the options and use it for the global options.
-This makes it more simple and clean to update options at runtime.
+There are various ways of injecting the global options.
+In order to make it easier to inject and update options at runtime, it's recommended to create a service that implements the `RippleGlobalOptions` interface.

 ```ts
 @Injectable({providedIn: 'root'})